mixxxdj/manual/source/chapters/user_interface.rst

 **Waveform overview**

-  ..versionadded:: 2.1.0
+  .. versionadded:: 2.1.0
      Darken played part of track in decks and samplers

   The smaller, zoomed-out version of the waveform shows the various markers within the track as well as the waveform envelope of the entire track.
 This is